vncntstlm/gitActivity/README.md

 to experience and learn about git, but if you are new, we recommend starting with the three arrays in javascript.js.

-Let us begin!
+<b>Let us begin!</b>

 1. Clone the repository from https://github.com/vncntstlm/gitActivity.git
     ```text
         $ cd/home/user/gitactivity
         $ git clone <link>
     ```
-2. Make a meaninful change, we recommend making an addition to each of the array in javascript.js
+2. Make a meaningful change, we recommend making an addition to each of the arrays in javascript.js
 3. Add
     1. If you only want to add one file
         ```text